What is Warehouse Management?

 Both WMS and IM involve monitoring on the product level.
 Example tracking products with barcodes, cycle counting, picking, packing, and shipping, etc.

 WMS is more complex than IM.
-WMS is more focussed on the operations of business warehouses.
+WMS is more focused on the operations of business warehouses.
 Example: dividing warehouse into compartments or bins, allocating optimum location for storage of frequent on the go items or perishable items, etc

 IM is more product detailed oriented and not focussed on what is there in the warehouse.
 Example: product details, product SKU, the quantity of the items, batch, where the items are located within multiple warehouses, etc.